 Based on the results and the discussion of data analysis, it is concluded that (1) Attitude has a positive and significant effect on interest.
 This positive influence means that the better the attitude to use online trading.
-The higher the interest, the use of online trading will be higher.
+The perception of online trading will be higher.
 Furthermore, (2) The perception of online trading use has a positive and significant effect on interest.
 This positive influence means that the better the perception, the higher the interest of using online trading.
 (3) Attitude has a positive and significant effect on the use of online trading.
+This positive influence means that the better the attitude, the higher the use of online trading.
 Next, (4) the perception of online trading use has no significant effect on the use of online trading itself.
 (5) Interest has a positive and significant effect on the use of online trading.
 This positive influence means that the higher the interest, the higher the use of online trading.
 Moreover, (6) the attitude has a positive effect on online trading through interest.
-This positive influence means that interest has partially mediated the influence of attitudes towards online trading.
+This positive influence means that the perception has a positive effect on online trading.
 However, the result shows that it is not dominant.
 The last, (7) the perception has a positive effect on online trading through interest.
 This positive influence means that the perception of use mediates the dominant influence of the perception of online trading.